stamen/fieldpapers/VAGRANT.md

 This will create, provision, and launch the virtual machine.

+_This part will take a while..._

 Log into the virtual machine with `vagrant ssh`

-_This part will take a while..._

 When it is done go to:
 `http://localhost:8999` where you will see a directory listing.
-If so, you are ready to head over to [the Field Notes section of INSTALL.md](https://github.com/stamen/fieldpapers/blob/master/INSTALL.md#field-papers).
+If so, you are ready to head over to [the Field Papers section of INSTALL.md](https://github.com/stamen/fieldpapers/blob/master/INSTALL.md#field-papers).
 Do everthing those instructions tell you to do after the "Field Notes" section

 Logging